Java under the Microscope: Stack, Heap, and GC using Code Examples

 Young Generation: Eden + Survivor.

-Old Generation: Objects that have survived multiple GC collections.
+Old Generation: objects that have survived several GC collections.

 Young Generation